 Farm Environment Plans are required for all farms in the Central Plains Water Limited (CPWL) scheme and certified advisers will help farmers with the development of these plans.
 Included in these plans will be establishing a nutrient management regime for each farm that complies with the nutrient criteria for the Selwyn Waihora Zone.

 These plans are subject to an annual audit, which will be carried out by an independent assessor.
 Any non-compliance must be rectified within a specified period of time.
-If not rectified, the supply of water to the offending user will be turned off.
+If not rectified, the supply of water to the offending user can be turned off.

 - To minimise the loss of nitrate-nitrogen to soil drainage water and to minimise any loss of sediment, phosphorus or nitrogen to surface waters